 Premier Listings for Newcastle Island Marine Park

-Newcastle Island Marine Provincial Park is situated in Nanaimo Harbour, immediately north of Nanaimo and just a few hundred metres offshore, beckoning visitors to pop over and explore.
+Newcastle Island Marine Provincial Park (Saysutshun) is situated in Nanaimo Harbour, immediately north of Nanaimo and just a few hundred metres offshore, beckoning visitors to pop over and explore.

 Much evidence exists of at least two Coast Salish native villages that were abandoned on the island long before the discovery of coal in 1849.
 Their protected shell middens are still visible at Midden Bay.